Urged by a Democrat to wear his mask, Sen. Dan Sullivan retorted: ‘I don’t need your instructions’

-The brief but tense exchange between the senators, which went viral on Twitter in a clip viewed more than 1.6 million times by Tuesday morning, marked the latest partisan clash between Congressional leaders, who have often argued over basic coronavirus safety and health measures inside the Capitol.
+The brief but tense exchange between the senators, which went viral on Twitter in a clip viewed more than 1.8 million times by Tuesday morning, marked the latest partisan clash between congressional leaders, who have often argued over basic coronavirus safety and health measures inside the Capitol.

 On Twitter, Brown argued that the incident showed a lack of concern about spreading the virus among GOP senators.